RobertDorazio/MultispeciesOccupancy/README.md

 The following publication contains a complete description of these models and the MCMC algorithms used to fit them.

 *Dorazio, Li, Xiao, and Kachel (2025)  An evaluation of multi-species occupancy models with correlated species occurrences.
-Methods in Ecology and Evolution (in review)*
+Methods in Ecology and Evolution (in press)*